skrey/yellow-extensions/source/edit/README.md

 If you don't want that pages are modified, then restrict user accounts.
 Open file `system/extensions/yellow-user.ini` and change `Home` and `Access`.
 Users are allowed to edit pages within their home page, but nowhere else.

 If you don't want that user accounts are created, then restrict the login page.
 Open file `system/extensions/yellow-system.ini` and change `EditLoginRestriction: 1`.
 Users are allowed to reset their password, but cannot create a new user account.

-## How to restore a deleted page

-All pages that are deleted in the web browser are saved in the `system/trash` folder.
-You can restore a deleted page by copying it back into the `content` folder.
-The original file name is stored as `FileNameOriginal` in the settings at the top of a page.

 ## Examples